karma4u101/FoBo/README.md

 For a comprehensive list of updates see [Changelog](https://github.com/karma4u101/FoBo/blob/develop/CHANGELOG.md)

 ###Module names
-The following is a list of names that can be used in Lift Boot eather pulled in by the FoBo meta module or as stand alone (sub) modules.
+The following is a list of names that can be used in Lift Boot either pulled in by the FoBo meta module or as stand alone (sub) modules.
 For more information se respective sub modules readme.

 - BootstrapXYZ